 aHUS can cause a patient’s kidneys to permanently or temporarily stop functioning.
 If the patient’s kidneys cannot perform properly, dialysis can be used as an interim replacement for kidneys.
 Dialysis uses a special machine to remove waste and excess water from the blood, providing an artificial replacement for lost kidney function.
 Though it is necessary to sustain life, dialysis can be dangerous and risky.
 Kidney transplants are not a viable option for these patients until a treatment or cure can be found that puts the disease in remission so that the new kidney(s) won’t be damaged.

 Recently, Eculizumab (brand name: Soliris) which blocks complement activation was introduced as a treatment option for aHUS.
-Treatment trials using eculizumab in adolescent and adult patients with aHUS has shown to be highly effective and safe (when appropriate protection against certain infections was applied) in stopping aHUS and improving reported quality of life of patients.
-Eculizumab has been approved for aHUS in Canada, the United States, the United Kingdom, the European Union and Japan.
-Unlike historical plasma therapies, this new treatment option has potential to change the course of the disease, and for the first time offers a real opportunity for transplant in those aHUS patients on chronic dialysis
+Treatment trials using eculizumab in adolescent and adult patients with aHUS have proven to be highly effective and safe (when appropriate protection against certain infections was applied) in stopping aHUS and improving reported quality of life of patients.
+Eculizumab has been approved for aHUS in Canada, the United States, the United Kingdom, the European Union, and Japan.
+Unlike historical plasma therapies, this new treatment option has the potential to change the course of the disease, and for the first time offers a real opportunity for transplant in those aHUS patients on chronic dialysis